GuillaumeRossolini/griotte/README.md

 * One is for readings for each node, where we may not want to save them every time the node pings home (that's every 3 second) so I used the filesystem to skip 60s per node;
 * The other is global, in order to avoid loading the SQLite database every minute for every node (the higher the number of nodes, the more often this happens: that's once every 6s in my case), so again I used the filesystem to buffer 5 minutes of readings and to commit those after this delay has run out.

-Before implementing this last buffer, every write used to take a few hundred ms (and as I said, that was every 6s on average in my case).
+Before implementing this last buffer, every write used to take a few hundred ms through the PHP SQLite driver (and as I said, that was every 6s on average in my case).

-But with this strategy:
+But with this method:
 * skipping data that is too recent takes 2ms, it's only a filesystem stats read;
 * buffering data for later commit also takes 2ms, it's a plaintext append operation;
-* committing data from text file to SQLite for the last 5 minutes (that's about 50 readings in my case) takes about 8s.
+* committing data from text file to SQLite for the last 5 minutes (that's about 50 readings in my case) takes less than 1s.

 The web server buffers any incoming HTTP requests as well (because it is a single PHP process by design).
 Therefore, readings that may have come in while the commit was in progress, are processed quickly as soon as the commit is done.
-So, even the delay caused by the commit is irrelevant to the timestamps.
+So, even the small delay caused by the commit is irrelevant to the timestamps.

-After all is said and done, I am uncertain that my buffer here does any good, performance-wise.
-Used to be a few hundred ms every 6s, now it's 8s every 5m.
-Then umbers look about the same?
-But at lease I can observe more easily what is happening with a few easy commands :
+Aside from the obvious performance benefits, I can also observe more easily what is happening with a few easy commands:
 * `watch cat buffer.csv`
 * `watch wc -l buffer.csv`
 * `watch ls -alh buffer.csv readings.sq3 run/* db/v1/*/*/$(date +%Y-%m-%d)*`